Soneso/stellar-ios-mac-sdk/README.md

 Horizon has SSE support for push data.
 You can use it like this:

-first define your stream item somwhere to be able to hold the reference:
+first define your stream item somewhere to be able to hold the reference:
 ```swift
 var streamItem:OperationsStreamItem? = nil
 ```